-Galerius does not hide his disapproval and antipathy towards the Christians, who, possessed of folly (stultitia), had followed their own judgement and pleasure (libitum) and ended up gathering various groups of people from different places.
-The Christians’ universalist ambitions had been a source of concern for the authorities, already present in Pliny's letter to Trajan (Ep.
+Galerius does not hide his disapproval and antipathy towards the Christians who, possessed of folly (stultitia), had followed their own judgement and pleasure (libitum) and ended up gathering various groups of people from different places.
+The Christians’ universalist ambitions had been a source of concern for the authorities, already discernible in Pliny's letter to Trajan (Ep.
 10.33-4, 10.116-118; Moreau 2006 I, 112), and is a recurrent apologetic theme in Christian literature.
 By bringing diverse peoples together into one, which obeys its own laws, Christianity threatened to supplant the role of the Roman state, which had the same goal.
-Parallel to the discourse of universality, from the earliest times Christians portrayed themselves as a kind of nation (ἔθνος/ γένος in Greek; natio/genus in Latin; Buell 2005, Johnson 2006).
+Parallel to the discourse of universality, Christians portrayed themselves, from the earliest times, as a kind of nation (ἔθνος/ γένος in Greek; natio/genus in Latin; Buell 2005, Johnson 2006).
 This ethnic character allowed Christians to lay claim to the toleration that the Romans afforded the religions of other peoples under their rule, regardless of how ridiculous or aberrant they considered them (Athenagoras, Embassy for the Christians 1; Justin Martyr, Second Apology 9.3; Tatian, Address to the Greeks 4; Clement of Alexandria, Protrepticus 10.108.4-5; Dionysius of Alexandria, in Eus.
 HE VII.11.8).

 Since Galerius did not recognise the ethnic nature of Christianity, toleration was not a Christian right.
-It is traditional imperial clemency that grants it, as the edict repeats: "our own most gentle clemency and our perpetual habit of showing indulgent pardon to all men" (mitissimae nostrae clementiae, DMP 34.4), "our speediest indulgence" (promptissiman indulgentiam, DMP 34.4) "in accordance with this indulgence of ours" (unde iuxta hanc indulgentian nostrum, DMP 34.5).
+It is traditional imperial clemency that grants it, as the edict repeats: ‘our own most gentle clemency and our perpetual habit of showing indulgent pardon to all men’ (mitissimae nostrae clementiae, DMP 34.4), ‘our speediest indulgence’ (promptissiman indulgentiam, DMP 34.4) ‘in accordance with this indulgence of ours’ (unde iuxta hanc indulgentian nostrum, DMP 34.5).
 The edict uses the traditional language of imperial beneficence, found in other contemporary pronouncements (Corcoran 1996, 186-187).

 Toleration was, for Galerius, a lesser evil.
 Christians are allowed to resume being Christians (denuo sint Christiani), to rebuild their church buildings, and to meet together, as long as they did nothing contrary to the public order (contra disciplinam, DMP 34.4-5).
-Henceforth Christians were to pray for the welfare of the emperors, the state, and themselves, so that all parties would be safe and at peace (ut undique versum res publica praestetur incolumis, et securi vivere in sedibus suis possint DMP 34.5).
+Henceforth, Christians were to pray for the welfare of the emperors, the state, and themselves, so that all parties would be safe and at peace (ut undique versum res publica praestetur incolumis, et securi vivere in sedibus suis possint DMP 34.5).

-The clause concerning the maintenance of good order may have been a normal proviso, and perhaps should not be interpreted as a restrictive condition (Knipfing, 702; Creed 1984, 113), but the threat was there.
+The clause concerning the maintenance of good order may have been a normal proviso, and should perhaps not be interpreted as a restrictive condition (Knipfing, 702; Creed 1984, 113), but the threat was present.
 Any governor could invoke it and, if the securitas sought by the edict was disturbed, the graciously granted toleration could be rescinded.

-Although the legal significance of Galerius’ edict should not be overstated (Keresztes 1983, 390), it does display in full for the first time the rhetoric of imperial beneficence towards a religious group tolerated for pragmatic reasons.
+Although the legal significance of Galerius’ edict should not be overstated (Keresztes 1983, 390), it does display in full, for the first time, the rhetoric of imperial beneficence towards a religious group tolerated for pragmatic reasons.

 The edicts of Maximinus Daia